Brightwell Banda: Career

 Banda was then replaced by Bill McGarry but he bounced back two years later, when he took over from Jeff Butler and led the team to their first ever CECAFA success in Uganda in December 1984.
 His reward was a promotion from Lt.
 Colonel to full Colonel in the army.

 The following year, Banda became the first Zambian to sign a full-time contract as national team coach when he signed a three-year deal and he underlined this when Zambia demolished Cameroun 4–1 in Lusaka in a World Cup qualifier and went through to the next round after a 1–1 draw in Yaoundé in the second leg.
 They however lost to Algeria 3–0 on aggregate to bow out of the race but knocked out Nigeria of the CAN ‘86 qualifying run after a 0–0 draw in Lagos and 1–0 win in Lusaka.
 Zambia also failed to defend their CECAFA crown in October which was won by hosts Zimbabwe.

 After a disappointing first round exit at Egypt ‘86 which Banda attributed to inadequate preparations, he was relieved of his duties and he went back to his army post.
 He later served as Technical Advisor of Zambian Premier league side Zanaco and when Red Arrows won their first and only premier league title in 2004, a decision was taken by the teams’ management early the following season to replace the championship winning coach Mathews Phiri with Banda.
 The reason given for this rather controversial move was the need for someone with more experience to lead Arrows to the group stage of the CAF Champions League.

 It was no easy task as Arrows faced defending champions Enyimba of Nigeria.
 After losing the first leg 3–0, Arrows geared up for the home leg hoping for an upset but were thrashed 6–1 to send them packing.
 Banda was dismissed shortly after that.

-After some time out of the limelight, Banda resurfaced as coach of Young Eagles and the retired army officer is confident of leading the team to the Premier League.
+After some time out of the limelight, Banda resurfaced as coach of Young Eagles and the retired army officer was confident of leading the team to the Premier League.